technologiestiftung/lab-site/source/projects/medienkompetenzen/en/index.md

 ## Pilot Project

-**The Zentral- und Landesbibliothek Berlin (ZLB)** and the **Technologiestiftung Berlin** are developing a pilot project.
+**The Zentral- und Landesbibliothek Berlin (ZLB)**, which is responsible for the **Verbund der Öffentlichen Bibliotheken**, and the **Technologiestiftung Berlin** are developing a pilot project.
 Digital participation should possible for all, regardless of previous knowledge and prerequisites, even for people who are unable to use digital technologies, or who have significant difficulties doing so.

 ## Planning and organization

-Three libraries in Berlin (Buch, Berlin/Mitte and Neukölln) will participate in the prototype phase.
+Three libraries in Berlin (Buch, Kreuzberg and Neukölln) will participate in the prototype phase.
 Each location will have a fully-equipped, private workspace available, accompanied by library employees who are able to support the usage of the workspace.
 The employees who supervise the workspace will receive targeted training within the project framework, so that they can help users learn how to request and process government services online, such as: applying for a certificate of good conduct (e.g. a background check), applying for day care center vouchers, requesting appointments at the citizen services office, etc.

 Library employees will not be expected to offer specialist or legal advice, but rather to advise and support patrons with the usage of the terminals and in learning the necessary skills to use these digital offerings (like how to search for and find information).